 Haystack Mountain Trail is a 4 mile moderately trafficked out and back trail located near Wilmington, Vermont that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until November.
+The trail offers a number of activity options and is best used from March until November.

 Saw interesting rocks, mushrooms, and some birds.
 It was a very foggy day, so I missed out on the summit view, but the fog also made for a beautiful hike.